Course Learning OUTCOMES

 Writing an effective learning outcome that is measurable involves the structuring of two parts, a verb and an object.
 The verb phrase describes the intended cognitive process or what the learner is intended to do, and the object phrase describes the knowledge students are expected to acquire or construct (Anderson & Krathwohl, 2001).

 Bloom's revised taxonomy provides a framework for transforming competencies into essential learning outcomes or intended results.
 The revised taxonomy organizes these verbs or cognitive processes on a scale of lower-order to higher-order thinking skills.
 These categories define what learners should be able to do at each level of cognitive complexity.
 For example, having students "explain" or "discuss" a concept will demonstrate their understanding (lower-level), and having students "calculate" or "justify" will demonstrate their ability to analyze and evaluate (higher-level).
 Read more about Bloom's Revised Taxonomy and download a Bloom's chart.

-verbs that are not measurable.
+actions that are not measurable.

-use verbs that are measurable.
+use actions that are measurable.

 verb identifies the observable action and cognitive process.